Advanced-computer-lab-2024/WanderQuest/README.md

 </details>

 <details> <summary>Seller 🛍️</summary>

-Sign Up & Profile Management
+Sign Up & Profile Management:

 - Register with email, username, and password.
 - Upload required documents for admin approval.
 - Create or update your profile with name and description of your store.

-- Gift Shop Management
+Gift Shop Management:

 - Add and manage products in the in-app gift shop.
 - View sales reports for your store.